 You are allowed to transfer your RRSP from one bank to another without tax consequences.
 The transfer can be conducted “in kind” or “in cash.”
 Form T2033 is used to process direct RRSP transfers.
 A transfer fee may be applied.

-In addition to transferring your RRSP from one bank to another, you can also effect transfers between RRSPs and other registered accounts.
+In addition to transferring your RRSP from one bank to another, you can also conduct transfers between RRSPs and other registered accounts.
 For example, transfer an RRSP to an RRIF or RDSP account, and transfer an RESP, RPP, or Retiring Allowance to an RRSP.

 Further reading: All the RRSP Transfers You Can Do